WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

-# Remote thermometer for Raspberry PI Zero with DHT11
+# Remote thermometer for Raspberry Pi Zero with DHT11

 This is the result of my small project to create a remote thermometer to monitor the temperature in my garage and display collected data on a simple webpage.
 To make this I used the cheapest Raspberry Pi Zero W and DHT11 thermometer, but you can use any other Single-board computer or thermometer (such as DHT22).

 ## Configuration - How to connect everything?

 Firstly, you need your raspberry Pi and micro USB charger.
 [Take a look](https://components101.com/sensors/dht11-temperature-sensor) at the DHT11 pin layout.
-Next, you need to connect Vcc input to 3.3V output on your Raspberry Pi and the ground to the Gnd input.
+Next, you need to connect the Vcc input to 3.3V output on your Raspberry Pi and the ground to the GND input.
 At the end connect the second data Pin to any GPIO on your computer (I chose 14'th Pin) and to Vcc input with 5K resistor (like in that [document](https://www.mouser.com/datasheet/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf])).
-Now you can ready to start installation.
+Now you can ready to start the installation.

 ## Installation - How to configure everything?